OpenFAST/openfast/reg_tests/README.md

 r-test, which must be initialized prior to running. r-test can be initialized with `git submodule update --init --recursive` or updated with `git submodule update`.

-Usage: `python executeRegressionTestCase.py testname openfast_executable tolerance system_name compiler_id`
+Usage: `python executeRegressionTestCase.py openfast_executable`
-Example: `python executeRegressionTestCase.py Test02 openfast 0.000001 [Darwin,RHEL,Windows] [Intel,GNU]`
+Example: `python executeRegressionTestCase.py /path/to/openfast`

 #### executeOpenfastCase.py
 This program executes a single OpenFAST case.